reactjs/react.dev/src/content/reference/react/useOptimistic.md

 #### Parameters {/*parameters*/}

-* `state`: the value to be returned initially and whenever no action is pending. `state` is ever changed and we get a new value in from the server, the return value `optimisticState` will be set the that too since it will always treat `state` as the final source of truth.
+* `state`: the value to be returned initially and whenever no action is pending.
 * `updateFn(currentState, optimisticValue)`: a function that takes the current state and the optimistic value passed to `addOptimistic` and returns the resulting optimistic state.
 It must be a pure function. `updateFn` takes in two parameters.
 The `currentState` and the `optimisticValue`.
 The return value will be the merged value of the `currentState` and `optimisticValue`.